 Want to get in on the build process but don't think you will be able to take on the whole project?
 We offer an array of services to give you the tiny house design adventure of your dreams...

-- Consult with us to determine the best building practices, design, and products for a truly successful build!
+Consult with us to determine the best building practices, design, and products for a truly successful build!

-- Work with us to design custom framing and building plans so you can take on the whole project with confidence!
+Work with us to design custom framing and building plans so you can take on the whole project with confidence!

-- Have us build you a sturdy and watertight shell that you can finish on the inside at your leisure!
+Have us build you a sturdy and watertight shell that you can finish on the inside at your leisure!

-- Start your build, finish it as much as time, skill, or budget allows, and then have us do the rest!
+Start your build, finish it as much as time, skill, or budget allows, and then have us do the rest!

 ... however you want to go tiny, Tiny House Crafters can help you get there.

-Hi, I'm Kate and this is my Tiny House blog!
-For more than five years, my partner, Anderson, and I have been learning how to build tiny houses for the New England climate.
+Hi, we are Kate and Anderson and this is our tiny house blog!
+For more than five years, we have been building tiny houses for the New England climate.
 Through much trial and error and the help of our wonderful clients we have learned many building tips and tricks for designing utility systems and staying warm and dry all winter long.
 If you are looking to design and build a tiny house, please stick around!